-- 3.6.1.1 Excessive storage of chemicals/pesticides are prohibited by wise purchase and careful planning when application of chemical for pest control is necessary.
+3.6.1.1 Excessive storage of chemicals/pesticides are prohibited by wise purchase and careful planning when application of chemical for pest control is necessary.
 Only the amount of pesticides required for operational needs should be purchased.
-Stock inspection should be undertaken regularly to arrange the pesticide with the container opened or soon to be expired to be used first. - 3.6.1.2 Should there be any expired or unwanted chemical/pesticide required disposal, the chemical/pesticide and/or its container shall be disposed of through a licensed waste collector in accordance with the Waste Disposal (Chemical Waste) (General) Regulations, and guidelines issued by AFCD such as A Guide to Labelling of Pesticides and Safety Guidelines for Storage of Pesticides and the LCSD horticultural guidelines on use of turf management.
+Stock inspection should be undertaken regularly to arrange the pesticide with the container opened or soon to be expired to be used first.

-- 3.6.1.3 In addition, the following measures will be adopted for disposal of empty pesticides containers: - Pesticide containers will be rinsed with water at least three times to remove all residues of pesticides, and then punctured or crushed (so that they cannot be reused) before being disposed of as standard municipal waste; - Rinse water from cleaning pesticide containers shall be reused for pesticide applications (i.e. diluting pesticides) and shall not be discharged to storm or foul drains; - Do not use any paper from empty containers for manufacturing recycled paper; - Do not reuse empty containers for other purposes; - Do not store any empty container that has not been cleaned for more than 90 days; - Store pesticides that are no longer needed in their original containers pending disposal, and deal with such pesticides in accordance with the instructions set out on the label; and - The Head of Turf Operations should be responsible for disposing of or dealing with empty containers or pesticides that are no longer needed.
+- 3.6.1.2 Should there be any expired or unwanted chemical/pesticide required disposal, the chemical/pesticide and/or its container shall be disposed of through a licensed waste collector in accordance with the Waste Disposal (Chemical Waste) (General) Regulations and the LCSD horticultural guidelines on use of turf management. - 3.6.1.3 In addition, the following measures will be adopted for disposal of empty pesticides containers: - Pesticide containers will be rinsed with water at least three times to remove all residues of pesticides, and then punctured or crushed (so that they cannot be reused) before being disposed of as standard municipal waste; - Rinse water from cleaning pesticide containers shall be reused for pesticide applications (i.e. diluting pesticides) and shall not be discharged to storm or foul drains; - Do not use any paper from empty containers for manufacturing recycled paper; - Do not reuse empty containers for other purposes; - Do not store any empty container that has not been cleaned for more than 90 days; - Store pesticides that are no longer needed in their original containers pending disposal, and deal with such pesticides in accordance with the instructions set out on the label; and - The Head of Turf Operations should be responsible for disposing of or dealing with empty containers or pesticides that are no longer needed.

-4 Stormwater Re-use System
+4 The Stormwater Re-use System